 Spotify

 Let’s take a sidestep into the world of streaming services.
 Spotify is one of the largest music streaming service providers in the world and it launched in 2008.
-Another example of a disruptive business idea that really conquered the market.
+It’s another example of a disruptive business idea that really conquered the market.

-There are a number of things that make the user experience of this app interesting.
+There are several aspects that make the user experience of this app interesting.
 What stands out the most, however, is the personalisation features.
 Let’s have a look:

 - Customised playlists: Perhaps an obvious feature, but one that heightens the user experience nonetheless.

 Users can create their own playlists and share them with the wider world.
-They also have the option to download entire playlists.
-This makes times when you might not have the best internet connection, like flights, car rides and train rides, a whole lot more enjoyable.
-Because when do you listen to music and podcasts more than while travelling? - Explore your genres: Spotify collects data on which genres you listen to and allows you to browse them if you go to the search function of the app.
+You also have the option to download entire playlists, making times when you might not have the best internet connection (like flights, car rides and train rides) a whole lot more enjoyable. - Explore your genres: Spotify collects data on which genres you listen to and allows you to browse them by going to the app’s search function.

 It’s a great way of finding music you might not otherwise come across.
 However, the names of the genres are sometimes questionable.
 My most prominent one seems to be “Angry”… I wonder if that says something about me or if Spotify is just biased against alternative rock music. - Popular with listeners: On the hunt for a new podcast?
 I know I’m always open to finding something new to listen to!
 This section on your home screen shows you podcasts that are popular among users who also listen to a podcast you already know and enjoy.